Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 - A `/healthcheck` endpoint must be exposed
 - Client requests should be rate limited using HTTP Status Code 429 with headers
 - Inbound and outbound requests should be logged

+#### Hateoas
+HATEOAS is an acronym for Hypermedia As The Engine Of Application State - its the concept that when sending information over a RESTful API the document received should contain everything the client needs in order to parse and use the data
+  - i.e. they don't have to contact any other endpoint not explicitly mentioned within the Document

+#### OpenAPI Spec
+OpenAPI Specification (OAS) defines a standard, language-agonostic interface to RESTful APIs which allow both humans and computers to discover and understand what the service does without access to the source code etc.
+- When defined, the consumer can understand and interact with the remote service with a minimal amount of implementation logic
+- the openAPI definition can be used by documentation generation tools to display the API
+- i.e. in c# .net it uses swagger: https://swagger.io/specification/

 ---